On the Mathematical Foundations of Causal Fermion Systems in Minkowski Space: Microscopic Investigation: Regularization

 \begin{assumption} In the remainder of the paper we will always assume that a regularization family is fixed.
 Moreover, if not stated otherwise, we will always assume that it is of mollification type and thus of the form presented in Theorem \ref{teoremaformaregol}. \end{assumption}

-Of course the regularization should return the original function in the limit $\varepsilon\to 0$.
-This is true, even though in a distributional sense.
-In particular, if we apply the regularization operator to smooth functions which do not vary much on the scale $\varepsilon$, then we expect the modification of the function to be negligible.
+Of course, the regularization should return the original function in the limit $\varepsilon\searrow 0$.
+This is true, even though in general just in a distributional sense.
+Moreover, if we apply the regularization operators to smooth functions which ``do not vary too much" on the scale $\varepsilon$, we expect these functions to change ``just slightly".
+In order to make this mathematically more precise and quantitative, we define for any $u\in \mathcal{C}^\infty(\bR^{1,3},\mathbb{C}^4)$